 • transverse position of the fetus, etc.

 • Emergency caesarean section carried out in case of unforeseen complications directly during childbirth that threaten the health of the mother or child.
-The health of both the child and the mother may depend on the timeliness of the decision on the operation.
-In such situations, the qualifications of the doctor and the decisiveness of the woman in labor are very important (after all, the operation cannot be carried out without her consent).
+The health of both the child and the mother may depend on the timeliness of the decision to perform the operation.
+In such situations, the qualifications of the doctor and the determination of the woman in labor are very important (after all, the operation cannot be performed without her consent).

 Optimal timing

-A planned caesarean section is usually done at the 40th week of pregnancy...
-This optimal time for the operation - with sufficient weight, the fetus is already considered full-term, and the child's lungs are sufficiently developed so that he can breathe on his own.
+A planned caesarean section is usually performed at 40 weeks of pregnancy.
+This optimal time for the operation - if the fetus is of sufficient weight, it is already considered full-term, and the child’s lungs are developed enough for him to breathe independently.

-With a second cesarean section, the timing of the operation shifts downward - it is done a couple of weeks earlier than the planned date of birth, usually the 38th week of pregnancy.
+With a repeat caesarean section, the timing of the operation is shifted downwards - it is done a couple of weeks earlier than the planned date of birth, usually the 38th week of pregnancy.

 This approach avoids the onset of contractions, which reduces the risk various complications during the operation.
-Remember that only a doctor can correctly determine at what time to do a cesarean section in each case.
+Remember that only a doctor can correctly determine at what time to perform a cesarean section in each specific case.

 Preparing for surgery

-A woman in labor who is scheduled for a planned cesarean is usually admitted to the hospital about a week before surgery.
-If a woman wants to stay at home, then she can come to the hospital on the day the operation will take place.
-But this is permissible only in the absence of severe complications and with good health mother and child.
+A woman in labor who is scheduled for a planned cesarean section is usually sent to the hospital about a week before the operation.
+If a woman wants to stay at home, she can come to the hospital on the day the operation will take place.
+But this is permissible only in the absence of severe complications and when good health mother and child.

 Postoperative period

-Pain relievers are usually prescribed after surgery because the woman is experiencing severe pain after cesarean section.
-Also, depending on the condition of the woman, the doctor may prescribe various medications such as antibiotics, or supplements that improve performance gastrointestinal tract.
+After surgery, painkillers are usually prescribed because the woman experiences severe painful sensations after caesarean section.
+Also, depending on the woman’s condition, the doctor may prescribe different medications, such as antibiotics, or supplements that improve performance gastrointestinal tract.

-You can get up after the operation no earlier than six hours later.
-It is also recommended to buy a postoperative bandage, which will significantly alleviate the condition when walking.
+You can get up after surgery no earlier than six hours later.
+It is also recommended to buy a postoperative bandage, which will greatly improve the condition when walking.

-The food after the operation should be special - on the first day after the cesarean section, you can only drink plain water.
+Nutrition after surgery must be special - on the first day after a caesarean section, you can only drink plain water.

 On the second day, a woman can try soups, cereals and other liquid foods.

-On the third day, at correct recovery, you can eat any food that is allowed during lactation.
+On the third day, at proper recovery, you can eat any food that is allowed during lactation.

-If you still have a planned caesarean section, then you should not be afraid.
-Most often, the fear of cesarean occurs due to a lack of awareness of the course of the operation.
-Knowing what exactly she has to go through, it is much easier for a woman to psychologically prepare herself for the upcoming events.
+If you are still scheduled for a planned caesarean section, then you should not be afraid.
+Most often, fear of cesarean section occurs due to insufficient awareness of the operation.
+Knowing exactly what she has to go through, it is much easier for a woman to psychologically prepare herself for the upcoming events.

-Sometimes to complete generic activity it is required to remove the child through the dissected abdominal wall.
-Future mom should know what a cesarean section is, how long the intervention lasts, what are the risks for the child and the complications for the woman.
+Sometimes to complete labor activity it is necessary to remove the child through the dissected abdominal wall.
+Future mom should know what a caesarean section is, how long the intervention lasts, what the risks are for the child and complications for the woman.

 In contact with

-When the passage of the fetus through birth canal in a natural way impossible either pose a danger to the child and mother are doing a cesarean section.
-The indications listed below are absolute for the operation:
+When the passage of the fetus through birth canal in a natural way either impossible pose a danger to the child and mother, perform a caesarean section.
+The following indications are absolute for the operation:

 • narrow pelvis;